Eligible XEMBIFY patients may pay as little as $0 copay*

 Resources for children

-There are also resources available for children who start therapy with XEMBIFY.
+Resources are also available for children who start therapy with XEMBIFY.
 These materials include an educational book (Our Immune System, from the Immune Deficiency Foundation) and a therapy journal with crayons and stickers to help children be more involved and track their infusions.

-These resources are also included in the XEMBIFY Patient Starter Kit, which is available to new patients through the specialty pharmacy.
+These resources are also included in the XEMBIFY Patient Starter Kit, which is available to new patients through the specialty pharmacy or by calling Xembify Connexions.

 What is XEMBIFY®?